xSkjj/TkinterSlots/README.md

 soothe your gambling addiction without losing any real money

---> school project - make the console version of the slots project, but with Tkinter
+--> school project - make a Slots program, but with Tkinter